 So, attempt to eat more wholesome foods.
 Food that has ingredients you can read or are very simple to make at home.
 Even when you don’t feel like eating, at least drink a smoothie or eat a protein and fiber-rich snack.

 *Note: Beware of what you eat.
 Avoid your allergens.
 If you are unsure of what you may be allergic to, pay attention to how you feel mentally and physically for a from about 15 minutes to as much as a few days after eating fast food, nuts, dairy, eggs, candy, cakes, and pies.
 Certain foods may become toxic to your brain and may not show symptoms in the body.
 Or you may be accustomed to these symptoms and not realize that they are not good for you.

 Related post: 3 Steps to Begin Healing Your Whole Self Instantly!

-4. Drinking Water/ Healthy Liquids at Least 3 Times a Day.
+4. Drink Water/ Healthy Liquids at Least 3 Times a Day.
 Water or water-rich fruits and vegetables will prevent symptoms of dehydration.
 These symptoms can exacerbate mental illness, sadness, confusion, and feelings of hopelessness.
+Hopelessness and joy do not mix.
 For me, I get a lot of headaches when I don’t get enough water in my body.
 Most of which seem to be tension headaches.

 Attempt to drink 8 oz of water or tea every other hour to start and you would have drunk 56 oz in 12 hours.
 Or if you drink 8 oz every hour you would have drunk 96 oz in 12 hours.